 Aims & Objectives

-Filmed through a community lens with 360 and 2D video, audiences gain an immersive, personal experience of the work and lives of people living and working in limbo.
+Filmed through a community lens with 3-D 360 (and supporting 2D video), audiences gain an immersive, positive, personal experience of the work and lives of people living and working in limbo.
 Of both the host and survivor affected by rising displacement.

 They will gain depth of understanding of the emerging psycho-social and health themes, viewed from multiple, personal perspectives as they emerge within the narrative.

-There is a positive shift in attitudes, behavior change and professional practice towards refugees and displaced persons.
+There is a positive shift in attitudes, behavior and practice towards refugees and displaced persons.